 BPA is participating in the Western Resource Adequacy Program (WRAP) with its first binding season occurring prior to October 1, 2028.
 If BPA ceases to participate in WRAP, then BPA shall provide advance notice to «Customer Name» of the date that BPA’s participation will end.

+In the event BPA ceases participation in WRAP, its obligation to support customer participation will continue.

 22.1 Responsibilities and Provision of Information Necessary for WRAP Participation